furudean/webchain/doc/spec.md

 ## Crawling

-Webchain is intended to be crawled from the root node.
-The crawler should start from the root URL, fetch the HTML content, and parse it to extract nominations.
+Webchain is intended to be crawled from the seed node.
+The crawler should start from the seed URL, fetch the HTML content, and parse it to extract nominations.

 Assuming the nominations are valid (not breaking any of the stated [rules](#rules)), the crawler should then recursively visit each nominated URL,